iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.1/report.md

 > I don't use snail mail very often so don't buy stamps.
 For me this app is very welcome since it means not having to go online to buy postage.
 What it lacks and needs is the ability to print straight to an envelope rather than a label (their old service had this).
 It would be good if it could store your information so that you do not have to enter it each time.
 So good start Royal Mail now develop it further<br> :date: __2020-10-17 17:46:24__

-> This app is generally useful but has two flaws.
-It doesn't remember your name and address, so every single time I print postage for a letter I have to re-type my it.
-Plus the need for a title when I only know someone's forename and surname is frustrating.<br> :date: __2020-10-16 14:13:11__

 #### 2-star reviews